A definitive guide on how to write a blog post

 - 11. Check, evaluate, fine-tune and improve

 1. It all starts with an idea

-For some bloggers, finding a topic to write about can be the toughest part.
+For some bloggers, finding blog post ideas to write about can be the toughest part.
 But there are easy ways to get inspiration and track down subjects that will resonate with readers for a new piece of content.

-All you have to do is look in places where people ask questions.
+All you have to do is look in places where people ask questions for topic ideas.

 a.
 Check your blog contact messages.
 Questions your readers ask you via your contact form are often gold medal ideas.